AVSystem/developer-zone/docs/Cloud_integrations/Device_Integration_Center/integrations/graphql.md

 ## Monitor GraphQL

-Query devices to check if there are new entities.
+If there are new entities, query devices to check.

 ![graphql-explorer](../images/graphql-explorer.webp)